Grace Adler: Will

 Grace's best friend since college is Will Truman, and their relationship is the focus of the show.
 They met at a college party at Columbia University.
 Through the third-season episode "Lows in the Mid-Eighties", we see they began dating and Grace did not realize that Will was gay at the time, and Will had not come out of the closet yet.
 Will "proposed" to Grace during Thanksgiving, in an effort to postpone actually having sex with her.
 When he finally came out to her hours later, Grace was so angry with him that she didn't speak to him for a year.
-They ran into each other at a grocery store a year later and made up, and became inseparable best friends.
+They ran into each other at a grocery store a year later, made up, and became inseparable best friends.
 Grace moves into Will's apartment in season 1 when she breaks up with her fiancé, Danny (Tom Verica).
 She moves out in season 2 to declare her independence – albeit only to an apartment across the hall.
 She moves back in by season 3.
 She eventually moves to Brooklyn in season 5 when she marries Leo, but moves back in with Will in season 7 when she gets divorced.

 Her closeness to Will is a running joke throughout the series; many other characters refer to them as a married couple.
 They can finish each other's sentences, which helps them in their fast rounds in trivia and parlor games.
 They can also be quite dysfunctional and co-dependent, sometimes even requiring the other's approval of clothing and boyfriends.
-When Will begins dating his future husband Vince D'Angelo (Bobby Cannavale) in season 6, Will is nervous about Grace's opinion of him, noting that he has ended relationships because Grace disliked one detail about them (one example given is that all Grace had to say about one such boyfriend was "mock turtleneck," and the relationship was ruined).
+When Will begins dating his future husband Vince D'Angelo (Bobby Cannavale) in season 6, Will is nervous about Grace's opinion of him, noting that he has ended relationships because Grace disliked one detail about them (one example given is that all Grace had to say about one such boyfriend Will was about to move in with was "mock turtleneck," and the relationship was ruined).

 In the revived series, which retcons the events of the first series finale, Grace has divorced Leo, and is once again living with Will.
 They go into business together briefly, before Will gets a job as a law professor.
 When she gets pregnant in the 11th season, she decides to raise the baby with Will, and they buy a house together in Upstate New York.
 In the series finale, she goes into labor, and Will assures her that they can do this together as he goes with her to the hospital.